ArthurHoa/DEMAU/README.md

 ### Run DEMAU

-Run __main.py__ through your Python interpreter
+Run __main.py__ through your Python interpreter.

 #### Prerequisites

-You might have to install the following dpeendencies:
+You might have to install the following dependencies:
 You can use _pip_ to install the libraries.

 ```pip3 install -r requirements.txt```